British lawmakers approve post-Brexit trade deal with EU

-LONDON (AP) — Britain’s House of Commons voted resoundingly on Wednesday to approve a trade deal with the European Union, paving the way for an orderly break with the bloc that will finally complete the U.K.’s years-long Brexit journey.
+LONDON (AP) — Britain’s Parliament voted resoundingly on Wednesday to approve a trade deal with the European Union, paving the way for an orderly break with the bloc that will finally complete the U.K.’s long and divisive Brexit journey.

-With just a day to spare, lawmakers voted 521-73 in favor of the agreement sealed between the U.K. government and the EU last week.
+With just a day to spare, lawmakers in the House of Commons voted 521-73 in favor of the agreement sealed between the U.K. government and the EU last week.

+Brexit enthusiasts in Parliament praised it as a reclamation of independence from the bloc.
+Pro-Europeans lamented its failure to preserve seamless trade with Britain’s biggest economic partner.
+But the vast majority in the divided Commons agreed that it was better than the alternative of a chaotic rupture with the EU.

-It will become British law once is passes through the unelected House of Lords later in the day and gets formal royal assent from Queen Elizabeth II.
+Late Wednesday evening, Parliament’s upper chamber, the unelected House of Lords, also backed the deal.
+It will become British law within hours, once it has received the formality of royal assent from Queen Elizabeth II.

 The U.K. left the EU almost a year ago, but remained within the bloc’s economic embrace during a transition period that ends at midnight Brussels time —- 11 p.m. in London — on Thursday.

-European Commission President Ursula von der Leyen and European Council President Charles Michel signed the agreement during a brief ceremony in Brussels on Wednesday morning.
-The documents were then being flown by Royal Air Force plane to London for Johnson to add his signature.
+The day before departure, European Commission President Ursula von der Leyen and European Council President Charles Michel signed the hard-won agreement during a brief ceremony in Brussels.

 “The agreement that we signed today is the result of months of intense negotiations in which the European Union has displayed an unprecedented level of unity,” Michel said.
 “It is a fair and balanced agreement that fully protects the fundamental interests of the European Union and creates stability and predictability for citizens and companies.”

+The documents were then flown by Royal Air Force plane to London, where Prime Minister Boris Johnson added his signature in a photo opportunity in front of a row of Union Jack flags.

-The European Parliament also must sign off on the agreement, but is not expected to do so for several weeks.
+The European Parliament also must sign off on the agreement, but is not expected to get to it for several weeks.

-Just after the EU’s top officials formally signed the hard-won agreement in Brussels, British Prime Minister Boris Johnson urged legislators in the House of Commons to back a deal that he said heralded “a new relationship between Britain and the EU as sovereign equals.”
+Johnson told legislators that the deal heralded “a new relationship between Britain and the EU as sovereign equals.”

 It has been 4 1/2 years since Britain voted 52% to 48% to leave the bloc it had joined in 1973.
 Brexit started on Jan.
 31 of this year, but the real repercussions of that decision have yet to be felt, since the U.K.’s economic relationship with the EU remained unchanged during the 11-month transition period that ends Dec.
 31.